 These lines of evidence and research and the confident conclusions drawn from them about effective treatment for a public health crisis are important to examine, analyze, and understand, because they are not supported by the research.

-When buprenorphine (Subutex) substitution works, it can effectively provide a period of improved mood, thinking, and functioning in life that supports effective participation in the actual treatment part of MAT (evidence-based talk therapies for the conditions and stresses driving compulsive substance use, a focus of multiple Upcoming Posts) by motivated patients, with predicted benefit.
+and health costs, they must effectively provide a period of improved mood, thinking, and functioning in life that supports avoidance of high-risk opioid use and effective participation in the actual (behavioral health, psychotherapy) treatment part of MAT (evidence-based talk therapies for the conditions and stresses driving compulsive substance use, a focus of multiple upcoming posts) by motivated patients, with predicted benefit.

-When it fails to support retention in services and patient engagement in effective treatment and change, as it generally does (below), MAT distracts resources and attention from critically needed, fundamental changes to substance use treatment models and methods, from critically needed reformation of the conceptualization of “addiction” itself.
+When opioid substitution treatment (OST) fails to support retention in therapy services and patient engagement in effective treatment and change, as it generally does (below), MAT distracts resources and attention from critically needed, fundamental changes to substance use treatment models and methods, from critically needed reformation of the conceptualization of “addiction” itself.

 Let’s look at those points (1 – 3) in more detail: